tytydraco/yessleep/out/When_I_was_13_I_solved_mysteries_with_my_friends_We_never_solved_our_last_case_Because_I_was_the_killer.md

 The phone vibrated again.

-“Noah Joseph Prestley.”
 Dad’s voice was like nails on a chalkboard when I finally gave up and answered my phone.
 “What on *earth* do you think you are doing?”

 “I have a better question.”
 I said, stirring my dregs.
 “Who wrote those texts?”